Keep the commitment – employee recognition programs that work

 By Jerry McLaughlin (Published October 26, 2010)

 Imagine these scenes, if you will.
 A few short weeks before the annual company event and the team is scrambling to hobble together awards for the evening.
-A box of well-intended t shirts locked up safe in the HR storage closet for the past six months…next to that stack of plaques begging to be engraved.
+A box of well-intended custom t-shirts locked up safe in the HR storage closet for the past six months…next to that stack of plaques begging to be engraved.

 Of all the HR motivational tools and programs available, employee recognition programs continue to deliver the most value and ROI.
 They are intrinsically valuable for employee engagement.
 But too often these programs do not live up to their inherent potential.
 Instead organizations are left with waste and “failed” recognition programs relegated to second-tier status.